 The Lanchester prize is awarded for the best contribution to operations research and the management sciences published in English in the past three years.
-The prize includes a commemorative medallion and a US $5,000 cash award.
-The award is given each year at the INFORMS fall Annual Meeting, if there is a suitable recipient.
+The prize includes a commemorative medallion and a U.S. $5,000 cash award.
+The award is given each year at the fall INFORMS Annual Meeting, if there is a suitable recipient.

 To be eligible for the Lanchester Prize, a paper, a book, or a group of books or papers must meet the following requirements: